ELSATOAH/A-Pair-Coder/README.md

 ### Source Data
 - `Examples/PairCoder-main/logs/`: Raw experimental logs and results
 - Each subdirectory contains solutions.json and detailed log files

+### Practical Example
+- `PairCoderNotebook.ipynb`: A small example of how Navigator and Driver work

 ## Methodology